ritza-co/speakeasy-developer-docs/mcp/using-mcp/use-mcp-for-slack-to-social-media/index.md

 ### Create a toolset

-Click the **+ ADD TOOLSET** button on the Toolsets page.
-A modal will appear asking for a toolset name – enter "Slack Tools" and click **Create**.
-You'll be redirected to a new page showing all available tools from your APIs.
+On the next page a modal will appear asking to create a toolset – enter "Slack Tools" as the name and click **Continue**.

+On the next page accept the default MCP server slug and click **Continue**.

-You can see the tool definitions you created from the **Slack API** API source: search messages, get threads, get users, list slack channels, get channel messages.
-Click **Enable All** to include all tools in the toolset.
+To see the tool definitions, navigate to **Toolsets** and click on the **Slack Tools**.
+There the tools listed in the **Slack API** API source will be present: search messages, get threads, get users, list slack channels, get channel messages.

 <Screenshot
   image={{